 As a Senior Analyst in HR&A’s New York Office, Adam works with public and private-sector clients to foster more dynamic, inclusive, and resilient cities.

-Adam’s writing, filmmaking and civic art projects have been published by the Boston Globe, Crain’s New York, the Journal of Urban History, Slate, and the Van Alen Institute, among others.
-He also lectures regularly on affordable housing at academic and industry conferences and community events.
-Adam holds a Bachelors of Arts in art history and urban studies from Princeton University.
+Adam is deeply involved in the education and mentorship of aspiring urban planners and real estate developers.
+He is currently a Lecturer in Urban Planning and Design at the Harvard Graduate School of Design and has delivered guest lectures on affordable housing and community development at MIT, NYU, Hunter College, and Yale University.
+Adam’s writing, filmmaking, and civic art projects have been published by the Boston Globe, CityLab, Crain’s New York, the Journal of Urban History, Slate, and the Van Alen Institute, among others.
+Adam holds a Bachelor of Arts in art history and urban studies from Princeton University.

 Lecturer in Urban Planning and Design, Harvard Graduate School of Design

 Program Committee Member, Open House New York